lalitmach22/ForestCoverType/README.md

 # ForestCoverType
 multi classification

-This repository contains the Jupyter Notebook for use of machine learning to create a model that predicts forest cover types
+This repository contains the Jupyter Notebook for use of machine learning to create a model that predicts forest cover types.
+The Notebook covers all the basics and steps of machine learning techniques for classification problems.
+Another Notebook ( Titanic survival prediction is available at "https://github.com/lalitmach22/Titanic"

 https://www.kaggle.com/c/forest-cover-type-prediction